DrCarney.com Blog

 Health - Food - Science - Community

-Diets that encourage the consumption of salty foods may promote weight gain and obesity in men and women.
+Likeness for ultra-processed foods may promote weight gain and obesity in children and adolescents.

 Continue reading